-The rate of ILI presentations to sentinel GPs increased in the past week to the mid-range of values usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs was stable in the past week and remained in the midrange of values usually reported at this time of year (Figure 1).

 Figure 1.
 Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022